jj5/kickass-crypto/README.md

 ## Commit messages

-I should be more disciplined with my commit messages.
-I promise if this library matures and gets widely used I will be more careful with my commits.
+I should probably be more disciplined with my commit messages... ff this library matures and gets widely used I will try to be more careful with my commits.

 ## Colophon